berkeleybop/berkeleybop.github.io/best_practice/index.md

 ### Ontology-centric Repos

 - Use [ODK seed](https://github.com/INCATools/ontology-development-kit/)
-- Register ontology with OBO
+- Register ontology with OBO if appropriate
    - include detailed metadata
    - include all products
    - include descriptive material in markdown
    - Exceptions:
       - application ontologies
       - ontologies that deliberately not OBO-esque
-- Register non OBOs with Bioportal
+- Register non OBOs with Bioportal + w3id
 - Use GitHub for .owl distribution unless ontology is large, then consider:
    - GitHub releases
    - S3